What Triggers ME?

 Eye symptoms are quite commonly reported.
 These may include increased awareness or sensitivity to bright light, visual or reading fatigue, difficulty with focusing on images and following moving images, pain in or around the eye and vision-related headaches after reading.
 Visual symptoms in ME/CFS have been the subject of research carried out by Dr Claire Hutchinson at the University of Leicester.

 - Headaches of a new type, pattern or severity.
 Migraine headaches are reported to be more common in ME/CFS (Ravindran et al 2011).

 - Irritable bowel syndrome-type symptoms.
 But note that new onset of irritable bowel syndrome (IBS) type symptoms over the age of 50 is unusual and the possibility of other explanations should be considered.
 Early symptoms of ovarian cancer can include IBS-type symptoms, fatigue, urinary symptoms and back pain.
 Consider bile acid diarrhoea if diarrhoea is prominent.

 - Nausea and other upper gastrointestinal symptoms (e.g. fullness and bloating after a meal) may indicate gastric motility dysfunction (Burnet and Chatterton 2004).

-- Increased susceptibility to upper respiratory tract illnesses (Faulkner and Smith 2008).
+- Respiratory tract illnesses: An increased susceptibility to upper respiratory tract illnesses (Faulkner and Smith 2008).
 Some people with ME/CFS complain of shortness of breath and other chest symptoms.
 However, there is no consistent research evidence at present to demonstrate abnormal pulmonary function in ME/CFS (Ravindran et al 2013).